 How to Lead Without Micromanaging

 Micromanagement is a dangerous trap that is easy to fall into, especially when stressed, feeling pressure, or having fewer resources than we think we need to achieve successful results.
-However, for the seemingly short-term benefit of “progress,” the problems created by micromanagement are long-term and undermine the foundation to personal growth and company profitability.
+However, for the seemingly short-term benefit of “progress,” the problems and toxicity created by micromanagement are long-term and undermine the foundation to personal growth for you and your team members, and ultimately to company profitability.

 Studies show that ownership and accountability go way down when people feel micromanaged.
 The work becomes a reflection of how well they took direction from their boss rather than their capabilities, so their dedication and commitment can quickly diminish.

-How can this be mitigated?
-The first and most important step is to set clear expectations.
-Also, make sure the person doing the task repeats back to you what the expectations are, so it’s crystal clear.
-Repeating back instructions may seem infantilizing, but it is a proven communication strategy for improving clear dialogue and reducing miscommunications.
+Make sure the person doing the task repeats back to you what the expectations are, so it’s crystal clear.
+Repeating back instructions — known as “reflective listening” — may seem infantilizing, but it is a proven communication strategy for improving clear dialogue and reducing miscommunications.

-In an unprecedented workplace setting such as this, where talk of the Great Resignation looms large on managers’ minds, these time investments in training and development, along with enabling your employees to feel trusted and take ownership, can help retain them for the long run.
+In an unprecedented workplace setting such as this, where talk of the Great Resignation looms large on managers’ minds, time investments in training and development can help retain employees for the long run.

 chart illustrating process for generating positive outcomes for team members

-How To Stop Micromanaging Your Employees In Three Steps
+How To Stop Micromanaging Your Employees In Three Easy Steps

 Successful management without micromanaging is not to make people responsible for tasks and activities but rather to create accountability for their results that follow a plan for desired results.